gitlabhq/gitlabhq/CONTRIBUTING.md

 Do not use the issue tracker for feature requests.
 We have a specific [feedback and suggestions forum](http://feedback.gitlab.com) for this purpose.

 Please send a pull request with a tested solution or a pull request with a failing test instead of opening an issue if you can.
-If you're unsure where to post, post to the [Support Forum](https://groups.google.com/forum/#!forum/gitlabhq) or [Stack Overflow](http://stackoverflow.com/questions/tagged/gitlab) first.
+If you're unsure where to post, post to the [mailing list](https://groups.google.com/forum/#!forum/gitlabhq) or [Stack Overflow](http://stackoverflow.com/questions/tagged/gitlab) first.
 There are a lot of helpful GitLab users there who may be able to help you quickly.
 If your particular issue turns out to be a bug, it will find its way from there.

 ### Issue tracker guidelines